 Several pathways are proposed to explain how these large organic molecules form.
 These typically involve a cascade of chemical reactions that assist in removing hydrogen atoms from aromatic compounds — organic compounds comprising one or more benzene rings — to generate reactive free radicals and fusing these radicals with small hydrocarbons to yield clusters.
 Yet, as well as being slow, this cascade also relies on a continuous supply of radicals.

 “During combustion, soot formation can be significant in a reaction environment that is deficient in radicals,” says postdoc Hanfeng Jin.
 “Likewise, the temperature in the interstellar medium is too low to maintain a sufficient radical pool, and radicals produced by high-energy photons in the galaxy are rare,” he adds.
-This contradicts current hypotheses on PAH formation, whereby radical regeneration hinges on a sequential hydrogen removal.
+This contradicts current hypotheses on PAH formation, that suggest radical regeneration hinges on a sequential hydrogen removal.

 Departing from convention, the team led by Aamir Farooq devised a mechanism in which PAH growth consumes few radicals.
 The mechanism involves so-called resonance-stabilized radicals, which can bind to compounds bearing double or triple carbon bonds and transfer their reactive radical site to the resulting intermediate.
 This allows successive addition reactions to occur and produces larger clusters without the need for activation.